valerio-bozzolan/boz-mw/tools/README.md

-# Boz-MW command line tools
+# boz-mw command line tools

 This is a directory for command line tools that uses the boz-mw framework.
-Actually this is more a proof-of-concept.
+Actually there are not too much tools.

 ## Configuration